 - 1. Outlined below is an overview of the liquidity adequacy requirements for financial institutions. - 2.
-The work undertaken by the BCBS to improve liquidity requirements for financial institutions resulted in the publication of several documents, as mentioned earlier. - In order to provide financial institutions with consistent oversight standards that are comparable with international standards established in respect of liquidity requirements, the AMF incorporates the provisions of the BCBS in this Guideline. - 4.
-These provisions contain the methodologies underpinning a series of liquidity measuresmetrics that will be used by the AMF to assess the adequacy of liquidity of a financial institution.
-Thus, the use of these indicators will allow the AMF to appreciate the adequacy of an institution's liquidity position. institution's liquidity adequacy.
+The work undertaken by the BCBS to improve liquidity requirements for financial institutions resulted in the publication of several documents, as mentioned earlier. - 3.
+In order to provide financial institutions with consistent oversight standards that are comparable with international standards established in respect of liquidity requirements, the AMF incorporates the provisions of the BCBS in this Guideline. - 4.
+These provisions contain the methodologies underpinning a series of liquidity metrics that will be used by the AMF to assess a financial institution's liquidity adequacy.